robertoCabreraAgro/addons_custom/tools/code_ordering/README.md

 ## Author

 **Agromarin Tools**
-Version: 3.0.0
+Version: 4.2.0
-Refactored with modular architecture for improved maintainability and performance.
+Enhanced with comprehensive method classification and mixin support.

 ## Contributing

 Contributions are welcome!
 Please:
 1. Fork the repository
 2. Create a feature branch
-3. Add tests for new features
+3. Ensure no redundancies are introduced
-4. Ensure all tests pass
+4. Add tests for new features
 5. Submit a pull request

 ## Support